WebexCC-SA/FDE-Playbook-Catalog/Playbooks/consult-transfer-summary-to-webex/README.md

-# Send a Consult Summary to the Consulted Webex User
+# Send Mid Call Consult Summaries to Webex Users with "task:consulting" webhook

 ## Summary

 This playbook sends the Webex Contact Center AI-generated `MID_CALL` summary directly to the Webex user selected for a voice consult.
 It solves the handoff gap where the consulted user receives the call but may not have the caller context already captured by the first agent.

+This playbook requires an external webhook listener.
 When the agent starts a consult, Webex Contact Center sends a `task:consulting` webhook to a hosted HTTPS listener.
 The listener uses the webhook `data.taskId` as the interaction ID, requests the summary, queries the interaction's task legs to find the real consult destination, resolves that extension or PSTN number to a Webex person, and sends the summary through Webex Messaging.

 The webhook `data.destination` is the original entry-point DNIS.
 It is **not** the consult destination and must not be used to select the message recipient.